Lesson 2: Find a Job Online

 As with any search engine, the key is to optimize the amount of relevant results you obtain, so you may have to experiment with search terms and refinements.
 Indeed's Job Search Tips has great advice about how to get started.

-Watch these videos from Indeed to learn more about different techniques that can improve your search results on Indeed.com.
+Watch the video below to learn more about different techniques that can improve your search results on Indeed.com.

 Additional job search sites